 I’m offering an afternoon writing workshop on Sunday 3rd June 2-4:30pm in Hove at the Tree of Life Integrated Health Centre.
+(Note: these workshops are now held monthly.
+Please see the Workshops and Teaching page).

 We all have a story to tell, and our stories matter.
 Stories give us the chance to be heard, stories help us find out who we really are; stories connect us to others and perhaps stories help the world become whole.